pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection export command
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection export`` command  exports the current connection information as environment variables.
+The ``connection export`` command exports the current connection as a set of environment variables.

+This is done by displaying the commands to set the environment variables.

 .. code-block:: text